dfinity/ic-repl/README.md

 * account(principal): convert principal to account id.
 * neuron_account(principal, nonce): convert (principal, nonce) to account in the governance canister.
 * file(path): load external file as a blob value.
+* text_concat(exp1, exp2, exp3, ...): Convert all expressions to string and concat.
+Only supports primitive types.
 * wasm_profiling(path): load Wasm module, instrument the code and store as a blob value.
 Calling profiled canister binds the cost to variable `__cost_{id}` or `__cost__`.
 * flamegraph(canister_id, title, filename): generate flamegraph for the last update call to canister_id, with title and write to `{filename}.svg`.